SCdoesCODE/MLOps_LUNA16/README.md

-# Medical_Imaging

-Detection of lung nodules in CT scans using the LUNA16 dataset.
+# Medical Imaging on AWS

+## Introduction

+This repository documents my journey in using ML Ops tools and AWS services to preprocess medical imaging datasets and fine-tune a machine learning model for cancer research.
+The project utilises the LUNA16 dataset, a collection of annotated CT scans for lung cancer detection.
+The primary goal is to learn ML Ops workflows, including cloud infrastructure setup, data preprocessing, model training, and deployment, while staying within the AWS Free Tier limits as it is a project I am doing on my free time and simply for learning purposes.

+## Cloud infrastructure and AWS services used

+- S3: Store preprocessed datasets. (maximum free storage 5GB)
+- EC2: Handle preprocessing and smaller tasks. (maximum free storage 30GB)
+- SageMaker: Data handling and train the ML model in jupyterlab notebooks.
+(250 hours of free training on selected CPU instances)
+- CloudWatch: Monitor and debug logs.

+## Dataset

 LUNA16: https://luna16.grand-challenge.org/

-This project is done using the AWS Free Tier.
-Preprocessing is done on an EC2 instance (maximum free storage 30GB) and preprocessed data will be stored in S3 (maximum free storage 5GB).

-## Notebooks with instructions on how recreate project and use AWS

-- Setup_Instructions.ipynb
-- Reconnecting_Instructions.ipynb
-- Create_S3_Bucket_Instructions.ipynb

-## Notebooks for downloading and preprocessing data

-- Download_LUNA16.ipynb
-- Subsetting_Data.ipynb
+## Instructions for how to reproduce the process

+My notes and remarks while setting up and learning during this project can be found in the Instructions.ipynb notebook.

 ## TODO

-- use SageMaker to train model
+- use SageMaker to finetune 3D U net model on LUNA16 data
 - use cloudwatch to monitor logs